MRS ANNA HAWKINS (CHAIR)

 MRS LISA HARVEY (VICE CHAIR)

 Lisa was brought up in Kent and was educated in both the Comprehensive and Grammar school system.
 Her first degree is in Psychology gained from UCL, she studied for her PGCE at Leicester University and holds further qualifications in Special Educational Needs and the Education of Children with Hearing Impairment.
 She began her career as a Primary Teacher in the London Borough of Redbridge before going on to be a Specialist Teacher for Learning Difficulties for the Redbridge Advisory Service and, later, as a Teacher of the Deaf.
 Lisa was part of the Paediatric Cochlear Implant Team for Great Ormond Street Hospital, a role which took her all over the country training schools, families and other hospital teams in the rehabilitation of babies and children with cochlear implants.
 She then returned to advisory work in the London Borough of Havering when family life dictated a more predictable working life!
-She is the proud mother of three fully grown step sons and one teenage daughter.
+She is the proud mother of three step sons and one daughter.

-Lisa has now worked in the area of Special Educational Needs and Disability for thirty years; she is passionate about inclusion for all children and young people.
+Lisa has now worked in the area of Special Educational Needs and Disability for over thirty years; she is passionate about inclusion for all children and young people.
 Her current role is as Assessment and Placement Manager in the Children and Young Adults with Disabilities Service for Havering, previously managing the 5 to 19 Support Team in Havering.
 Prior to this Lisa worked in the Learning Support Service for Havering as Deputy Head.
 Lisa’s current goal is to continue to focus on the development of EHCPs and the processes surrounding them to ensure transparency and timeliness for participating families and professionals.

 MRS TONI COX (HEAD OF SCHOOL)